Optimizing Nutrition for Indoor Cycling Workouts

 Have a pre-workout snack

 If you train in the afternoon or evening, you likely had your last substantial meal 2-3 hours before training.
 You’ll want a small pre-workout snack so you’re alert and have enough blood sugar to avoid feeling depleted halfway through.
 Between 30 and 60 minutes before the workout, have a banana or an apple with some peanut butter.
-Personally, I like eating a banana, 3-4 Medjool dates, or ProBar Bite about 30 minutes before an indoor workout.
+Personally, I like eating a banana, 3-4 Medjool dates, or sports nutrition bar about 30 minutes before an indoor workout.

 Early-morning nutrition for indoor cycling workouts

 What about training fasted?
 There may be times you’ll want to use the ‘Sleep High, Train Low’ method for manipulating carbohydrate availability.
 The way it works is to train hard enough late in the day to significantly deplete glycogen stores.
 Then, eat little or no carbohydrate before going to bed.
 Finally, wake up for a workout with less muscle glycogen available than usual.
 The idea is to improve fat utilization.
+As coaches Renee Eastman and Adam Pulford discussed in podcast episodes 168, 169, and 170, however, this type of carbohydrate manipulation probably isn’t all that necessary for improving fat oxidation or durability.
+You’re 90% of the way there just by keeping intensity low if fat oxidation is your goal.
 If you are waking up to do a high-intensity (HIIT) workout, though, you want high carbohydrate availability so you can produce high power.
 ‘Sleep High, Train Low’ is better saved for long morning endurance rides.

 Caffeine – it works

 Caffeine is one of the only supplements that perform reliably as an ergogenic aid.
 When you consume a reasonable amount (for you), it improves cognition, alertness, and focus.
 Generally accepted recommendations are to consume 3-9mg/kg to experience an ergogenic effect.
-A recent study discussed the inter-individual variation on this effect, which many people have learned through personal experience.
+A 2018 study discussed the inter-individual variation on this effect, which many people have learned through personal experience.
+More isn’t necessarily better, and too much will definitely be a bad experience.
 For many people, a shot of espresso or a cup of coffee or tea is a standard part of their pre-workout routine, particularly before early-morning workouts.
 You can certainly have a highly effective workout without caffeine, but if you like it and tolerate it well, then it can be helpful.

 Water or electrolyte drink during workouts